nextflow-io/nextflow/docs/conda.md

 ### Use Mamba to resolve packages

-:::{warning} *Experimental: may change in a future release.*
+:::warning *Experimental: may change in a future release.*
 :::

 It is also possible to use [mamba](https://github.com/mamba-org/mamba) to speed up the creation of conda environments.
-For more information on how to enable this feature please refer to {ref}`Conda <config-conda>`.
+For more information on how to enable this feature please refer to [Conda ](config-conda).

 ## Best practices

 When a `conda` directive is used in any `process` definition within the workflow script, Conda tool is required for the workflow execution.

-Specifying the Conda environments in a separate configuration {ref}`profile <config-profiles>` is therefore recommended to allow the execution via a command line option and to enhance the workflow portability.
+Specifying the Conda environments in a separate configuration [profile ](config-profiles) is therefore recommended to allow the execution via a command line option and to enhance the workflow portability.
 For example:

 ```groovy
 profiles {